 A few of the glowing insects started to get curious and came to check us out.
 In the beginning, we were a little apprehensive.
 Beautiful as they were, they were still bugs, and neither of us were big fans of bugs.

 But then, we figured we were not going to see this every day, so what the hell.
 We stretched out our hands and managed to catch one.
-Too bad we didn’t have a jar to put it in.
-So, we let the poor thing go.
+It stayed calmly in my cupped palms for a few seconds, then we let the poor thing go.

 After about 20 minutes, our little boat tour was over.